 Access to religious services and clubs is available through local communities and Cornell University.
 Wells will assist with such needs or travel requirements as are related to a student's spiritual life.

 Off-campus transportation is available daily to local shops and sights in nearby Ithaca.
 Wells also schedules van trips to local airports as wells as bus and train stations before and after breaks in the academic year.
-Travel to and from India is the student's responsibility.

 Outdoor Recreation and Amenities

-The Wells campus features its own nine-hole golf course, tennis courts, and boathouse stocked with canoes, kayaks, and single-person sailboats.
+Students on the Wells campus can enjoy a fully equipped fitness center, swimming pool, nine-hole golf course, tennis courts, and boathouse stocked with canoes, kayaks, and single-person sailboats.

-The cost to attend Wells College as a full-time residential student for one academic year* includes the following expenses:
+The cost to attend Wells College as a full-time residential student for the 2019-20 academic year is the following:

 Room and Board: $14,100